Property Insurance: FAQ

 In most circumstances, your home or property that you own is either the largest or one of your largest assets you own, so it is a good idea to pay for coverage even if you do not owe any money on it.
 If you use your home as collateral or security for a mortgage, home equity or any other type of loan, your lender will require coverage.

 No, all policies are not the same.
 Insurance policies vary in the extent and vary in scope of coverage for specific or named perils, such as fire or lightning.
-Although, other insurance policies expand coverage to open perils, which normally excludes floods and earthquakes but have less exclusions from coverage.
-Some policies are designed for condominium owners and others are designed for renters or tenants.
+Although, other insurance policies expand coverage to open perils, which normally excludes floods and earthquakes but have fewer exclusions from coverage.
+Some policies are designed for condominium owners, and others are designed for renters or tenants.

 In most circumstances, homeowner's insurance will cover replacing your home and personal property up to certain limits.
 Most disasters are covered, besides earthquakes or flooding and homeowner's policies do not cover the normal aging of your house.